 © Springer International Publishing Switzerland 2015.
 As one of the most well-known methods on customer analysis, sequential pattern mining generally focuses on customer business transactions to discover their behaviors.
 However in the real-world rental industry, behaviors are usually linked to other factors in terms of actual equipment circumstance.
 Fleet tracking factors, such as location and usage, have been widely considered as important features to improve work performance and predict customer preferences.
 In this paper, we propose an innovative sequential pattern mining method to discover rental patterns by combining business transactions with the fleet tracking factors.
 A novel sequential pattern mining framework is designed to detect the effective items by utilizing both business transactions and fleet tracking information.
 Experimental results on real datasets testify the effectiveness of our approach.

-Huang, S, Liu, X, Peng, X & Niu, Z 2012, 'Fine-grained Product Features Extraction and Categorization in Reviews Opinion Mining', 2012 IEEE 12th International Conference on Data Mining Workshops (ICDMW), International Conference on Data Mining Workshops (ICDMW), IEEE, Institute of Electrical and Electronics Engineers, Brussels, Belgium, pp. 680-686.View/Download from: UTS OPUS or Publisher's site
+Huang, S, Liu, X, Peng, X & Niu, Z 2012, 'Fine-grained Product Features Extraction and Categorization in Reviews Opinion Mining', 2012 IEEE 12th International Conference on Data Mining Workshops (ICDMW), International Conference on Data Mining Workshops (ICDMW), IEEE, Institute of Electrical and Electronics Engineers, Brussels, Belgium, pp. 680-686.View/Download from: Publisher's site

 With the growth of user-generated contents on the Web, product reviews opinion mining increasingly becomes a research practice of great value to e-commerce, search and recommendation.
 Unfortunately, the number of reviews is rising up to hundreds or even thousands, especially for some popular items, which makes it a laborious work for the potential buyers and the manufacturers to read through them to make a wise decision.
 Besides, the free format and the uncertainty of reviews expressions, make fine-grained product features extraction and categorization a more difficult task than traditional information extraction techniques.
 In this work, we propose to treat product feature extraction as a sequence labeling task and employ a discriminative learning model using Conditional Random Fields (CRFs) to tackle it.
 We innovatively incorporate the part-of-speech features and the sentence structure features into the CRFs learning process.
 For product feature categorization, we introduce the semantic knowledge-based and distributional context-based similarity measures to calculate the similarities between product feature expressions, then an effective graph pruning based categorizing algorithm is proposed to classify the collection of feature expressions into different semantic groups.
 The empirical studies have proved the effectiveness and efficiency of our approaches compared with other counterpart methods.